abhaygoel14/IndiaGhumoChat/README.md

 # IndiaGhumoChat
 India Ghumo
 An application made to assist the travelling community and bring like minded people in one server through the use of Bot, built with React,Python ,Redux, Firebase Database, Javascript and CSS.

+PROJECT STATUS:
+We tried to host https://indiaghumochat.herokuapp.com/ but firebase could not get authenticate to heroku.
 Project Screen Shot(s)
 ![image](https://user-images.githubusercontent.com/78078088/124642944-13098980-deae-11eb-85ba-771ed450e04d.png)
 ![image](https://user-images.githubusercontent.com/78078088/124643185-67ad0480-deae-11eb-8006-1a7f027151bc.png)